 Ask these questions and if you see any issues, fix it up and get your video content out there.
 The Video content era is here!

-We hope these may have inspired you to create some more video content and fuel some great ideas for your own brands or clients.
+We hope these may have inspired you to create some more video content and fuel some great ideas for your own brands, clients or community.
 If you are unsure on how to get started with your brand’s story or interested in constructing some amazing video content, feel free to visit Digital Story Telling or send us an email and we will have our award-winning filmmaker and Marketers storyboard some ideas.